 4. Click cloud info (in the right column).

-- You can have more than 1 valid SAS token for a storage blob at a time
+- You can have more than one valid SAS token for a storage blob at a time.

 6. Go to your local Storage Explorer app.

 7. Under Storage accounts, select attach a resource.